botagar/procstat-rs/README.md

 A simple parser for the `/proc/stat` file found on all unix based systems.

-Specifications for this file can be found on (Random Sites Like This)[https://man7.org/linux/man-pages/man5/proc.5.html] for linux.
+Specifications for this file can be found on [Random Sites Like This](https://man7.org/linux/man-pages/man5/proc.5.html).

 ## How to use